Approximation-Free Control Barrier Functions for Prescribed-Time Reach-Avoid of Unknown Systems: Introduction

 CBFs~\citep{ames2019theory,jagtap2020formal} have emerged as an efficient framework for real-time safety enforcement.
 However, classical CBF-based Quadratic Programs (CBF-QPs)~\citep{ames2019theory} assume fully known dynamics.
 To address uncertainty, several extensions have been proposed.
-Robust formulations explicitly compensate for known bounded disturbances or modeling errors~\citep{JANKOVIC2018359,buch2022,XU201554,kolathaya2019,alan2023}, while learning-based methods employ Gaussian Processes or neural networks to approximate the unknown dynamics from data~\citep{jagtap2020,seiler2022,COHEN2024100947}.
-Other works focus on improving estimation and observer design under uncertainty~\citep{takano2018} or adaptively adjusting safety margins.
-Moreover, Dynamic obstacle avoidance has been addressed via collision-cone constraints~\citep{manan}.
+Robust formulations explicitly compensate for known bounded disturbances or modeling errors~\citep{JANKOVIC2018359,buch2022,XU201554,kolathaya2019,alan2023}, while learning-based methods employ Gaussian Processes or neural networks to approximate the unknown dynamics from data~\citep{jagtap2020,seiler2022,COHEN2024100947}. {\cite{molnar2021} proposed a model-free safety-critical control framework where a safe velocity is synthesized via CBFs on a reduced-order kinematic model and tracked by a platform-specific controller.
+However, the model-free variant provides only input-to-state safety (ISSf) guarantees, and the framework does not address prescribed-time reach or moving obstacles.} Other works focus on improving estimation and observer design under uncertainty~\citep{takano2018} or adaptively adjusting safety margins.
+Moreover, dynamic obstacle avoidance has been addressed via collision-cone constraints~\citep{manan}.
 Despite these advances, most approaches still depend on either prior knowledge of uncertainty bounds or extensive offline training, limiting their practicality for systems with unstructured or time-varying uncertainties.
 Time-varying CBFs~\citep{8404080} extend safety constraints to logical or temporal tasks but remain applicable mainly to known system models and known disturbance bounds.

-To deal with an unknown model, Prescribed-Performance Control ~\citep{4639441,BERGER2018345,Berger2021} provides an approximation-free framework that ensures tracking errors remain in user-defined transient performance bounds. ~\cite{dasstt} and \cite{das2025} extend the approximation-free framework to address the reach-avoid problem by using Spatiotemporal Tubes (STT).
+To deal with an unknown model, Prescribed-Performance Control~\citep{4639441,BERGER2018345,Berger2021} provides an approximation-free framework that ensures tracking errors remain in user-defined transient performance bounds. ~\citet{dasstt} and \cite{das2025} extend the approximation-free framework to address the reach-avoid problem by using Spatiotemporal Tubes (STT).
 However, these frameworks do not explicitly encode safety constraints or support dynamic obstacle avoidance.

 To overcome these limitations, we propose the \emph{Virtual Confinement Zone (VCZ)} framework, which unifies approximation-free confinement and CBF-based safety.
 A CBF-QP generates a virtual trajectory ensuring reach-avoid satisfaction within a prescribed time using time-varying CBF constraints, while the true system is confined around this trajectory inside a shrinking, time-varying region.
 This construction guarantees VCZ forward invariance and prescribed-time reachability for nonlinear systems with unknown dynamics and moving obstacles, providing real-time safety and goal satisfaction without exact model knowledge, conservative uncertainty bounds, or any form of offline pre-computation.
 The proposed framework has been demonstrated using simulation.